bennyfrancis/Celestefall/README.md

 ```

 To use the default collision event of the parent, omit the collision_event parameter.
 The default event can be overridden by including a collision event script as seen above.
-Collision events pass through the id of the Solid a given Actor is colliding with which can be used to trigger surface based sounds and particles, enable movement, and much more.
+The custom collision event passes the colliding Solid's instance ID as an argument.
+This can be used for triggering object specific reactions like determining surface-based particles and audio, and much much more.

 ```gml